 The Glendale Successor Agency (the "GSA") issued \$44,985 in 2013 tax allocation bonds with an average rate of 4.81% for the refunding of the former Glendale Redevelopment Agency's (the "Agency") outstanding Central Glendale Redevelopment Project Tax Allocation Bonds, 2002 Series and the Tax Allocation Bonds, 2003 Refunding Series (the "Prior Bonds"), and to pay the cost of issuance of the 2013 Bonds.
 The advance refunding of Tax Allocation Bonds, 2002 Series and the Tax Allocation Bonds, 2003 Refunding Series resulted in a difference between the reacquisition price of refunding bonds and the net carrying amount of the refunded bonds.
-The deferred loss on refunding as of June 30, 2021 for \$109 is recognized and reported in the financial statements as a deferred outflows of resources and is being amortized through FY 2020-22.
 The refunding also resulted in cash flow savings of \$6,583 which is the difference between the cash flows required to service the prior debt service and the cash flows required to service the new 2013 refunding bonds.
-The refunding of the 2002 and 2003 Tax Allocation Bonds were approved by the Oversight Board and the DOF, to provide savings until the Refunding Bonds are repaid.
+The refunding of the 2002 and 2003 Tax Allocation Bonds were approved by the Oversight Board and the Department of Finance (DOF), to provide savings until the Refunding Bonds are repaid.
 The property tax derived from the former Agency's Central Project Area is pledged to repay these Bonds until they are paid in full.
 The funds are distributed by the County of Los Angeles semi-annually through the ROPS process, subject to the approval by the Successor Agency's Oversight Board and the DOF.
-As of June 30, 2021, the principal balance is \$6,455.
-The 2013 Bonds will mature in principal amount of \$6,455 in FY 2021-22.
-The reserve requirement of the bond issue is satisfied by a surety bond policy with a face value of \$4,499.
+As of June 30, 2022, the bond was fully paid.
+The bond matured on December 1, 2021.